LogtalkDotOrg/logtalk.org/_pages/tools.md

   toc: true
 ---

-Logtalk includes a comprehensive set of developer tools allows you to write, debug, profile, document, diagram, and test your code.
+Logtalk includes a comprehensive set of developer tools that allows you to write, debug, profile, document, diagram, and test your code.
 Most of the tools are implemented as Logtalk applications using the [reflection API](manuals/userman/reflection.html).
 This API can be used to